RiceComp215-Staff/RiceChecks/README.md

   that is handed out to your students
   - This policy is a human-readable YAML file, so you can easily review it, for example, to ensure that you have the expected total number of points.
-- You provide your students with a `build.gradle` file, specifying all the actions that need to be run.
+- You provide your students with a `build.gradle` file, specifying all the tasks that need to be run.
 This includes JUnit5 tests (`@Test` and `@TestFactory`), CheckStyle, google-java-style, ErrorProne, and JaCoCo.
-- You add the autograder code to `build.gradle` that we provide, which runs all these gradle actions, each of which already logs their output to the `build` directory, making sure that a failure of one task doesn't preclude the rest of the tasks from running.
+- You add the autograder code to `build.gradle` that we provide, which runs all these gradle tasks, each of which already logs their output to the `build` directory, making sure that a failure of one task doesn't preclude the rest of the tasks from running.
 - The autograder runs